KQM-git/TCL/docs/characters/pyro/diluc.md

 * The cooldown starts after the first cast.
 * Each cast adds a stack to the 4-Piece Crimson Witch of Flames artifact set.
-* When Searing Onslaught hits a Frozen target, it will shatter before reacting with any underlying auras.
+* When Searing Onslaught hits a Frozen target, it will Shatter before reacting with any underlying auras.
 * Getting Frozen in the middle of **Searing Onslaught**'s second attack's animation allows for the Skill to be briefly recasted when unfrozen.

 </TabItem>